swing-research/PatternRecognition-jupyterbook/_sources/denoise-deblur.md

 **Note:** The above derivation can be extended to 2D signals (images) without much difficulty.

- Now, lets use the Wiener filter approach to denoise the noisy image which we used earlier and campare it with the use of Gaussian filtering.
+Now, let's use the Wiener filter approach to denoise the noisy image, which we used earlier and compare it with Gaussian filtering.
 We use the Fourier version of the Wiener filter to denoise the image.
-For simplicity we assume that we know the power spectrum of the image, there are multiple methods of estimating this power spectrum, which we donot delve into here.
+For simplicity we assume that we know the power spectrum of the image, there are multiple methods of estimating this power spectrum, which we do not delve into here.

  ```{code-cell}